 There are resources available for various different crisis situations an individual or family may face.
-The following is a list of resources for dealing with crisis situations, including suicide prevention, mental illness, rape, abuse in relationships, domestic violence, drug abuse, eating disorders, addictions, and unwanted same-sex attractions.
+The following is a list of resources for dealing with crisis situations, including suicide prevention, mental illness, rape, abuse in relationships, domestic violence, drug abuse, eating disorders, and addictions.

 National Alliance of Mental Illness

 Because mental illness impacts the lives of at least one in four adults and one in 10 children—or 60 million Americans—NAMI works every day to save every life.

 NAMI is the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.